Investigation leads to closure of 6 Virginia fox pens

 The pens that lost their permits are in Buckingham, Lunenburg, Appomattox, Dinwiddie, King and Queen, and Brunswick.

 All six are currently shut down, Gomer said.
-Two of the pens are precluded from reopening.
-The other four could choose to appeal and the pens could operate pending the outcome, though that has not happened, she said.
+Two of the pens are precluded from reopening, and the other four could choose to appeal and the pens could operate pending the outcome, though that has not happened, she said.